tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-10-awakening-moment-to-how-smartphones-fragment-our-attention.md

 Within the next few days of simplifying my phone, I started to feel more peace of mind.
 I realized that, among all the baby steps I'd taken, turning off the notifications (hitting that "Do Not Disturb" button) and keeping my phone in my bag were the biggest game changers.
 Being notified throughout the day of every little incoming tidbit of news, email, chat, or other information was exhausting.

 I realized that, even without notifications, simply reaching for my phone, opening it, and receiving some incoming information (news, social feeds, email, alerts, etc) had been presenting me with information that I needed to process.
-Most of the time, the information was trivial, but doing this all day long, at every spare moment, builds up the level of cognitive demand and forces more processing bandwidth.
+Most of the time, the information was trivial, but doing this all day long, at every spare moment, builds up the level of cognitive demand and expends more processing bandwidth.
 For example, reading through work email in the evening, even if I didn't respond, would often require some mental energy and processing power.
 Multiply those moments of information processing throughout the day, and it's no wonder smartphones overwhelm us with information.
 We become the "frazzled maximalist," as Newport says, with uninterrupted time shattered "into shards too small to support the presence necessary for an intentional life."

 By shutting off notifications and feeds, I found that I had more mental energy in the evenings.
 Instead of feeling exhausted at 8 or 9pm, I had more gas in the tank now, it seemed.
 And whereas previously I'd wake up sometimes at 4am for seemingly no reason at all, now I started sleeping more through the night.
 (I've never suffered from anxiety, but perhaps this firehose of incoming information, especially the news, might have been smoldering on the backburner of my mind.)
 Most interestingly, I seemed to simply have more time &mdash; time to read.